I am a Mdewakanton Dakota rights activist with several

 Hemisphere as well as internationally renowned Indigenous activists located in other areas of

-the world where this Roman Catholic Papal Bull is still hurting Indigenous people.
+the world where this Roman Catholic Papal Bull is still hurting/oppressing indigenous peoples.

 A delegation of indigenous people of the Americas, a delegation that went to Vatican City in order